johnwaz/javascript-practice/README.md

 - string-splosion

   > Return a string to repeat from the beginning with the next character added, until the string is complete.

+- zip-array

+  > Combining two numeric arrays together with the next index of each array following in order, being "zipped".